-Algarve, Portugal’s famous southern coastline, is home to pristine beaches, perfect climate, quality life, and history.
-With the deep culture, rich cuisine, affordable costs, and lifestyle, it’s not just a holiday destination but a place to live for many foreigners.
+Algarve, Portugal’s famous southern coastline, is home to pristine beaches, a perfect climate, quality life, and history.
+With its deep culture, rich cuisine, affordable costs, and lifestyle, it’s not just a holiday destination but a place to live for many foreigners.
 Expats and retirees from the UK, the USA, and many other countries today choose Algarve as their second home.

 Covering an area of 4,997 km, Algarve is home to 438,406 permanent residents.
 According to statistics from Pordata, 10 percent of the population is expats.
 This percentage is likely to increase thanks to the growing popularity of the region.

 In this article, you’re going to explore the Algarve region better and get more insights before planning your move.
 Enjoy the read!